 Apart from the minimal changes that you might notice between VersitileII and Nubuck, these shoes have almost the same pros and cons.
 Their traction and lockdown make them fit for every basketball lover’s foot.
 However, the problem starts with low quality Air unit and how a sole designed for outdoor surfaces, fails on clean surfaces.

 Nike The Air OverPlay IX exudes Nike’s particular approach towards outdoor basketball sneakers.
 Standard combo of upper materials, standard solid rubber sole with standard semi-Herringbone pattern, Air unit for cushioning and pretty standard Nike lacing system made to adjust the lockdown.

 Here’s everything that you need to know about its most promising features.

-This shoe just like many other Nike basketball shoes for outdoors comes with a digitally designed, semi-herringbone pattern on a solid rubber sole.
+This shoe just like many other shoes from Nike comes with a digitally designed, semi-herringbone pattern on a solid rubber sole.
 However, the difference is that in case of Overplay IX, the pattern shoes wider grooves and ridges, while the pattern remains mostly the same.
 Definitely best for multi-directional movements!